 Remember they are the middle so they tend to move in herds.
 You don’t want the herd moving from too big of pitches to too little.
 But at the end of the day, it’s about accuracy.
 You have to analyze the data for each rep but look at the size bias as an easy spot to increase their close rate.

 Metric #4 -Live Action Training and Role Plays

 How do you make it stick?
 Stop investing in sales trainers who are more motivational speakers than pure trainers, as it won’t work.
-Invest in proven training that incorporate real world situations and also drive adoption from the training group to leadership.
+Invest in proven training that incorporates real-world situations and also drive adoption from the training group to leadership.
 It’s it not enough to train, you have to pick key elements for each participant that can be pulled through.
-Spend time identifying gaps for each person and then you can customize a follow through plan for that person.
+Spend time identifying gaps for each person and then you can customize a follow-through plan for that person.